 We also have staff supervising the residential campers who either have children of their own or are highly experienced in a boarding environment (or both), and are able to make everyone feel at ease if an issue arises.

-Although we are all very friendly, one of the few things that we do insist upon is that lights-out time is observed to the letter.
+Although we are all very friendly, one of the few things that we do insist upon is that lights-out time is observed, which is later for older campers.
 The children are very good about this when it is explained the importance of everyone (including staff) getting a good night's sleep, particularly given how active the days are.
 It is rare to find anyone awake half an hour after lights-out.
 Rest-assured that you can treat with suspicion any child returning home telling you that they were up until 2am chatting away in their rooms!

 For the parents, there are daily updates via email about recent proceedings, with a bank of photographs to browse.
 It is often a welcome relief if you have been worried about your child to see some photographs of them involved happily in various activities throughout the day, and with the best of intentions, some children are too wrapped-up in the activities of the day and don't realise that their parents like to know what's happening as well.